Hyunmin Cho

 Advisor: Prof. Kyong Hwan Jin

-Advisor: Prof. Kiho Choi (currently in Kyung Hee University)
+Advisor: Prof. Kiho Choi (currently at Kyung Hee University)

 • Samsung Research (Next Generation Display Lab), Development of user-preferred image-based image quality technology, 2024.06-2025.05